Why run an ultra marathon?

 There is more to ultra marathon races than just completing the distance.
 More than just the finish line.
 Ultra marathons take you on a journey of discovery.
 You can learn a lot about yourself.
 Both good and bad.

 This post isn’t the usual short tips and tricks on how to race an ultra marathon.
 These races can break us down to our core.
 The extras get stripped away.
 You can find out if you have what it takes… whatever that really means.

-I taken 3 key lessons from my ultra marathons
+I have taken 3 key lessons from my ultra marathons